Prophet Inequalities over Time: Upper Bound on the Prophet Inequality over Time

-We restate \cref{lem:lower_off} and provide a proof. \loweroff* \begin{proof} Note that in all steps the selected random variable is the one that has the best value seen so far.
-Thus, we get $\varphi n$ in step $i$ unless we have not seem a random variable with value $\varphi n$ in all steps $1$ to $i$, which happens with probability $(1-1/n^2)^i$.
-Similarly, with probability $(1-1/n^2)^i - (1-1/\sqrt{n} - 1/n^2)^i$ we have not seen a random variable with value $\varphi n$ and not seen y 0-items, which implies that the largest value seen so far is equal to 1.
+\begin{proof} Note that in all steps the selected random variable is the one that has the best value seen so far.
+Thus, we get $\varphi n$ in step $i$ unless we have not seen a random variable with value $\varphi n$ in all steps $1$ to $i$, which happens with probability $(1-1/n^2)^i$.
+Similarly, with probability $(1-1/n^2)^i - (1-1/\sqrt{n} - 1/n^2)^i$ we have not seen a random variable with value $\varphi n$ and not seen any 0-items, which implies that the largest value seen so far is equal to 1.

 It remains to show the second statement.
 In order to do so, we first observe